-Kill Process in Linux using kill Command Types
+Kill Process in Linux Using kill Command

-How to kill processes in Linux?
+How to kill process in Linux Using kill Command?

 You can terminate the wrong processes by identifying the running processes and accessing information about each process, as well as by entering a variety of Kill commands.
 One thing you should pay attention to is that to kill all processes, you must have root user permission or sudo privileges, otherwise, as a normal Linux user, you can only kill your own processes and you won’t be able to kill processes that belong to other Linux users.